 The Estonian Unemployment Insurance Fund pays the employee compensation in the amount 60% of the employee's average monthly salary, but not more than EUR 1000 (gross).

 Prior to applying for the benefit, the employer is obliged to pay the employee at least EUR 200 (gross) for the month for which they are requesting compensation to pay the employee.
 The compensation paid by the Estonian Unemployment Insurance Fund and the total salary paid by the employer guarantee a full-time employee at least the minimum wage, i.e. EUR 584.

 Self-employed persons whose business income in 2020 was 50% lower than in 2019 can also apply for compensation.
 The amount of compensation for an FIE is EUR 584 per month.

 An employer may not lay-off employees who have received benefits during the calendar month for which compensation is being claimed, nor during the following two calendar months.
 A self-employed person may also not suspend or terminate their activities.

-Applications for temporary subsidy can only be submitted for March from 1 April to 30 April 2021 and for April from 1 May to 31 May 2021 via the e-Unemployment Insurance Fund.
+Applications for temporary subsidy can only be submitted for March from 1 April to 30 April 2021, for April from 1 May to 31 May 2021 and for May from 1 June to 30 June 2021 via the e-Unemployment Insurance Fund.